Home Luxury Real Estate Acreage & Equestrian Homes

 Alamance County

-Alamance County sits east of Greensboro along the I-40/I-85 corridor — close enough for a Triad or Triangle commute, rural enough for real acreage.
+Alamance sits east of Greensboro along the I-40/I-85 corridor — close enough for a Triad or Triangle commute, rural enough for real acreage.
 The county offers a mix of established farms, custom estate properties, and newer builds on parcels that benefit from Piedmont topography and proximity to both metro areas.
 A strong option for buyers who split time between the Triad and the Triangle.

 Yadkin County

-Yadkin County is North Carolina's wine country — and the vineyards, rolling hills, and rural character create a land market with a distinct personality.
-Acreage here comes with views, privacy, and a pace that feels further from the Triad than the 30-40 minute drive suggests.
+Yadkin is North Carolina's wine country — and the vineyards, rolling hills, and rural character create a land market with a distinct personality.
+Acreage here comes with views, privacy, and a pace that feels further from the Triad than the 30–40 minute drive suggests.
 Buyers who want land with character — not just land with space — gravitate to Yadkin.

 Stokes County

-Stokes County marks where the Piedmont starts climbing into the foothills — and the terrain shows it.
+Stokes marks where the Piedmont starts climbing into the foothills — and the terrain shows it.
 Rolling hills, creek-bottom land, Hanging Rock State Park, and the Sauratown Mountains create a setting that feels like mountain living without the mountain drive.
 Acreage here offers elevation, privacy, and a price structure that rewards buyers willing to go a little further from the city.

 Acreage Buyer Intelligence

-What Acreage Buyers Are Actually Evaluating
+What Acreage Buyers Actually Evaluate

 Square footage matters less when you're buying land.
 Here's what experienced acreage buyers — and the ones who should be — are actually looking at before they make an offer.